 The Shoebill serves as the symbol of the magnificent wildlife experiences Uganda offers visitors, which may seem a bit odd.
 Having finally seen this iconic species, I can assure you that the experience wildly exceeds expectations.
 After all, the Shoebill isn’t endemic to the country; only Fox’s Weaver currently holds that title.

-Corey’s Best Bird of the Weekend was a very sharp Lincoln’s Sparrow at Edgemere Preserve in Queens.
+Alas, I had no time outdoors this weekend, which leaves House Sparrows sheltering a giant wreath as my Best Bird of the Weekend.
 If you’ve blogged about your weekend experience, you should include a link in your comment.
-How about you?
 What was your best bird of the weekend?
 Birding best bird weekend'

 Though Corey originally picked a Field Sparrow at Edgemere Preserve (like the one pictured above) as his Best Bird of the Weekend, an afternoon outing with his family back to Edgemere Preserve so Desi could chase after crickets and grasshoppers led to his revised Best Bird of the Weekend, a fortuitous find.
 How about you?